isomerpages/psd-goc/_why-plan/Avoid Delays & Disputes.md

 </tbody>
 </table>
 <p><strong>Will</strong>
-<br><strong>How It Avoids Disputes:</strong> Prevents disputes by clearly stating
+<br><strong>How It Avoids Delays &amp; Disputes:</strong> Prevent delays and
-your intentions for your estate.
+disputes by clearly stating your intentions for how your assets are to be distributed upon your death.
 <br><strong>Purpose:</strong> Outlines how your assets are to be distributed
 and dependents cared for.
 <br><strong>What you need:</strong>